What to Expect When Moving to Chicago Alone

 How to Get Around

-Spectacular Views of The City
+Spectacular Views of the City

 About the Author

-Rebecca is a freelance writer with eight years of journalism experience.
-She recently graduated with a BA in Communications and a minor in journalism.
+Rebecca is a freelance writer over a decade of journalism experience.
+She graduated with a BA in Communications and a minor in journalism.
 She currently bartends in downtown Chicago and spends her free time exploring the city and making connections.

 About Us